Frequently Asked Questions

 - Licensing: We register experienced professionals with FINRA Series 7, 22, 24, 63, 65, 66, 79 and 82 so they may conduct securities business and receive commissions on the sale of private securities.

 - Supervision: Our compliance team supervises your activities and transactions as required by regulators and our platform supports your business so you can focus on closing deals.

-- Membership package: Our premium package includes proprietary technology, compliance expertise, member services, and special benefits (e.g. E&O insurance, Pitchbook research service, etc).
+- Membership package: Our Member package includes proprietary technology, industry experience, compliance expertise, member services, and special benefits (e.g. E&O insurance, Pitchbook research service, etc).

 Why do I need a broker dealer?

 You must be registered with FINRA via a broker dealer firm if you are selling securities or advising on the sale of securities.
 Investment bankers, placement agents and finders are likely to be required to register with a broker-dealer.